wycomco/misty/README.md

 This script checks for the availability of new macOS releases currently supported by Apple, using *mist-cli* (not included in this project’s installer).
 It also requires a *munki* repo to be already set up.
 Please see the [System Requirements](#system-requirements) section below for links.

-*misty* can be used with a local repository and with SMB or Samba shares.
+*misty* can be used with a local repository or with SMB or Samba shares.

-Since this is a pre-release with frequent updates, the installer has not yet been signed or notarized.
-To run the downloaded installer, please right-click the `.pkg` file and select 'Open'.

 See the [Changelog](./CHANGELOG.md) for details on version history and updates.